shameme97/A-Variation-of-Simplex-Algorithm/README.md

 	1x + 0y <= 700

-NOTE: This version of program is buggy for '>=' and '=' constraints.
+NOTE: This version of program is buggy for '>=' and '=' constraints and can only solve for maximizing linear programming problems.